 No

 The Rockcliffe Park trail is rated as Easy difficulty.
-This makes it suitable for hikers of most fitness levels and experience.
+This makes it suitable for hikers of most fitness levels and experience, including families with young children.

-The Rockcliffe Park trail has 40 m of elevation gain.
-This moderate elevation change contributes to the trail's Easy difficulty rating.
+The Rockcliffe Park trail has 30 m of elevation gain.
+This modest elevation change contributes to the trail's Easy difficulty rating and gentle rolling terrain.

 Didn't find your answer?